Tom-PIT/Connected.Docs/en/Logistics/Documents/Stock.md

 ## Stock View by Material

-Clicking a material opens a detailed breakdown of stock distribution across storage locations.
+Clicking a **material name** opens a detailed breakdown of stock distribution across storage locations.
 For more information see the [Stock view by material](https://www.youtube.com/watch?v=GUdnV6bZwoI) video.

 ![Stock view by material](../Assets/StockByMaterial.png "Stock view by material")